 • Tuition Fees: €2,300/year (Bachelor’s) | €2,500/year (Master’s)

-The Academy of Economic Studies of Moldova (ASEM) is the country’s specialist university for business and economics.
-Located in central Chișinău, it trains accountants, financiers, marketers, and business‑IT specialists, and runs double‑degree links with Romanian universities.
-Curricula are case‑based and industry‑connected, making ASEM a pragmatic pick for the local and regional job market.
+The Academy of Economic Studies of Moldova (ASEM) is the country’s specialist university for economics and business.
+Located in central Chișinău, it trains accountants, financiers, marketers, managers, and business IT specialists.
+Its programs emphasize practical skills, entrepreneurship, and links with the regional labor market.

 5. Nicolae Testemițanu State University of Medicine and Pharmacy (USMF)